NourNegm85/West-West-Minya-Irrigation-Monitoring/README.md

 | Sentinel-2 L2A | Band 4 + Band 8 | 10m → resampled to 20m | SAVI activity classification |

 ---

+## Public Repository Note

+This repository presents a portfolio version of the project designed to showcase the analytical framework, geospatial workflows, and resulting insights.

+Certain processing routines, classification criteria, calibration steps, and intermediate calculations have been generalized or omitted in the public release.
+These modifications do not affect the interpretation of the results but help keep the repository focused on the project's concepts, methodology, and outcomes rather than implementation details.

+The figures, maps, statistics, and conclusions presented remain representative of the original analysis.

+---
 ## Limitations

 - **No satellite-based crop classification.** Field knowledge indicates sugar beet